Whiteknight/whiteknight.github.com/stage/gc_for_newbies_marksweep.md

 {% endhighlight %}

-Inside the mark_item subroutine we have to mark the item as "alive".
+Inside the `mark_item` subroutine we have to mark the item as "alive".
 This is an extremely simple example, of course.
-Objects connect to each other through references, so we have to recurse:
+The reality is that objects connect to each other through references. c

 {% highlight perl %}